jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 _Testing leads to failure, and failure leads to understanding._ — Burt Rutan

+_Write tests until fear is transformed into boredom_ ― Kent Beck

+_Rather than apply minutes of suspect reasoning, we can just ask the computer by making the change and running the tests._ ― Kent Beck

+_The earlier you catch defects, the cheaper they are to fix._ ― David Farley

 # Performance

+_Premature optimization is the root of all evil._ ― Donald Knuth

 _The best performance improvement is the transition from the nonworking state to the working state._ – John Ousterhout